-We consent to the use in this Registration Statement on Form S-1 of our report dated September 15, 2005 relating to the balance sheet of DCP Midstream GP, LP, appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the use in this Amendment No. 1 to the Registration Statement No. 333-128378 on Form S-1 of our report dated September 15, 2005 relating to the balance sheet of DCP Midstream GP, LP, appearing in the Prospectus, which is part of this Registration Statement.